Prevent Breast Cancer is the only UK charity funding ground-breaking research solely aimed at preventing breast cancer for future generations.

 To prevent breast cancer for future generations through preventative testing, screening, lifestyle changes and drugs where needed.

-- Across the UK, 55,000 people annually are diagnosed with breast cancer.
+- Across the UK, over 55,000 people annually are diagnosed with breast cancer

-- Tragically 11,400 women do not survive, though survival rates are increasing.
+- Tragically over 11,500 women do not survive, though survival rates are increasing

-- In the UK breast cancer rates have increased by 57% in the last 30 years.
+- In the UK breast cancer rates in women have increased by 22% in the last 30 years

 Our Specific Aims